37miners/rustlet-simple/README.md

 # Building/Running

-To build/run, run the commands from the terminal.
+To build/run, run the following commands from the terminal.

 ```
 # git clone https://github.com/bitcoinmw/rustlet-simple